-Use the AccessLex calculator at AccessLex.org/calculator to help you compare your options, including budgeting and borrowing implications.
+Use the AccessLex Student Loan Calculator at AccessLex.org/calculator to help you compare your options, including budgeting and borrowing implications.

 THINGS TO KEEP IN MIND

 You do not have to borrow the full amount of any loan you are offered.